eqlabs/starknet-multisig/README.md

 A typical use case would be for the multisig to contain some valuable assets.
 For testing this kind of realistic scenario you can use any StarkNet ERC-20 token.

-Probably easiest would be to use ArgentX's test token: https://argentlabs.github.io/argent-x/
+Probably easiest would be to use TST token: https://braavos.app/faucet/

 Here's how you could test the use case: